k0d3K/Inception/README.md

 - Create required volumes under `/home/<your-login>/data/`
 - Start all containers in the background

----

 ### 🔐 HTTPS Certificate

 This project uses a self-signed certificate.
 When accessing https://<your-login>.42.fr, you may receive a browser warning.
 You can safely bypass this during development.

 You can log in by accessing `https://<your-login>.42.fr/wp-admin`.

+---

+## 🧠 Quick explanations

+### What is Docker?

+Docker is a platform that enables you to package and run applications in isolated environments called containers.
+Each container contains everything needed to run a piece of software, including code, runtime, libraries, and system tools.
+This makes your application portable, consistent, and easy to deploy across different environments.

+### Containers used in this project

+- **Nginx**:
+  This is the web server.
+It handles all the requests from your browser, shows static files like images, and sends PHP requests to the WordPress container.
+It also makes sure your website uses HTTPS (secure connection).

+- **MariaDB**:
+  This is the database.
+It stores all the data for your WordPress site, like posts, user accounts, and settings.

+- **WordPress (with PHP-FPM)**:
+  This runs the WordPress software that creates your website.
+It uses PHP to generate pages and talks to the MariaDB database to get the data it needs.

+- **Redis (optional bonus)**:
+  This is a fast memory storage used to keep temporary data.
+It helps make your website faster by reducing how often WordPress needs to ask the database for information.

+- **FTP server (optional bonus)**:
+  Lets you download, upload and manage files on your WordPress site using the FTP protocol.

+- **Adminer (optional bonus)**:
+  A simple web tool to manage your database.
+It lets you look at and change your MariaDB data through your browser.

+All these containers work together inside Docker, each doing their own job but talking to each other so your website runs smoothly.

+---

 ## ✅ Test everything

 ### 🌐 Manda

 Connect to `<your-login>.42.fr` on firefox.
 It handles self-signed certificates best.
-You will see a warning "Potential Security Risk Ahead" due to self-signed certificate, you can safely clic oin `Advanced...` and then `Accept the Risk and Continue`.
+You will see a warning "Potential Security Risk Ahead" due to self-signed certificate, you can safely click oin `Advanced...` and then `Accept the Risk and Continue`.

 ### Redis cache system